rn123/Calendrical-Tools/docs/astrolabes/plate_grid.md

 > The larger circles centered on the plate represent the Earth's tropics.
 The largest circle, which defines the outside of the plate, is the Tropic of Capricorn, which is the farthest south the sun ever reaches.
 The middle circle is the equator and the smaller circle is the sun's northern limit, the Tropic of Cancer.
 The circles defining the tropic are the same for all latitudes.

 <img src="{{ "/assets/images/sun_in_the_church.jpg" | relative_url }}" alt="The Sun in the Church" width="25%" align="left" style="padding:10px;"/>
 Not mentioned is the dependency of the plate on the obliquity of the ecliptic -- the angle that the plane of the Sun's path makes with the Earth's equator.
-Modern astronomy starts with the identification of the time dependence of the obliquity of the ecliptic.
+Modern celestial mechanics starts with the identification of the time dependence of the obliquity of the ecliptic.
 Drawing historically accurate diagrams needs to take into account this time dependency.
 The story of this discovery and how the obliquity was measured five hundred years ago appears in Heilbron's book, "The Sun in the Church."

 Morrison continues: